Our Older Adults Are Counting On Us

 50

-There have been nearly 50 nursing home and residential care facility closures or conversions to lower levels of care since 2014.
+There have been over 50 nursing home and residential care facility closures or conversions to lower levels of care since 2014.

 70%